PHY ED 1124 Principles & Practice In 1St Aid & Cardiopulmonary Resuscitation: 1 semester hour

 Prerequisite: Consent of instructor.
 Independent study through readings, reports, field study or research.

-PHY ED 3261 Physical Activity for the Exceptional Learner: 2 semester hours
+PHY ED 3261 Physical Activity for Diverse Learners: 3 semester hours

-Prerequisite: SPEC ED 3311 and TCH ED 3313.
-A study of the special physical activity and exercise needs, interests, and problems of the exceptional learner, with considerable emphasis on the development of methods and competencies, in modifying physical activities.
+Prerequisites: SPEC ED 3318.
+A study of the special physical activity and exercise needs, interests, and challenges of diverse learners in modifying physical education, with considerable emphasis on the development of methods and competencies.

 PHY ED 3282 Physical Growth and Motor Development: 3 semester hours